-On the ICF, in addition to completing signature requirements as described above, the participant must indicate on the form whether they agree to the storage and future testing of biological specimens, and off-site visits, if applicable (unless the site has chosen to create stand-alone ICFs for these topics, in which case the form should be completed separately).
-The participant may decline this option and may herself and infant still enroll in MTN-043.
+On the ICF, in addition to completing signature requirements as described above, the participant must indicate on the form whether they agree to the storage and future testing of biological specimens, offsite visits, and infant photography, if applicable (unless the site has chosen to create stand-alone ICFs for these topics, in which case the form should be completed separately).
+The participant may decline this option and may herself and infant still enroll in MTN-042.